Our use of cookies

 Allegations against members of staff and the role of the LADO

-For information regarding the procedures for managing allegations against people who work with children and the role of the Local Authority Designated Officer (LADO) please visit the professionals section on the Herefordshire Safeguarding Children Partnership website.
+For information on procedures for managing allegations against individuals who work with children and the role of the Local Authority Designated Officer (LADO) please visit the Herefordshire Safeguarding Children Partnership website.

 Keeping effective safeguarding records